CONCEALED-CARRY WEAPONS (CCW) PERMIT INFORMATION

 Applicants must successfully complete a firearms training course, per Penal Code 26165.
 Applicants will contact a Gardena Police Department approved Training Provider (See attached list below) and successfully complete the training course.

-All firearms shall be inspected by the training provider to ensure that it is safe, operable, and in compliance with CA state and federal regulations.
+All firearms shall be inspected by the training provider to ensure that they are safe, operable, and in compliance with CA state and federal regulations.
 Applicants must complete and pass a live fire course with each firearm to be listed on the license.

-When the applicant has completed their firearm training course, a copy of the completed and signed Shooting Proficiency form must be provided at the time of the interview with the Gardena Police department CCW Investigator.
+Once the applicant has completed their firearms training, a copy of the completed and signed Shooting Proficiency form along with a training certificate, shall be provided to the Gardena Police department CCW Investigator.

 Handgun Requirements